-- -- Provided activities determined by the LCC to be related to dining, entertainment, or recreation at least five days a week. - -- Was open to the public at least 10 hours per day, five days a week. - -- Presented verification of redevelopment project area status to the LCC.
+- Provided activities determined by the LCC to be related to dining, entertainment, or recreation at least five days a week. - -- Was open to the public at least 10 hours per day, five days a week. - -- Presented verification of redevelopment project area status to the LCC.

-The verification would have to include a resolution of the governing body of the city establishing its status as a redevelopment project area; and an affidavit from the assessor, as certified by the city clerk, stating the total amount of investment in real and personal property within the redevelopment project area of the city preceding durina the three vears.
-Additionally, the verification would have to include an affidavit from the assessor, as certified by the city clerk, separately stating the amount of investment money spent for manufacturing, industrial, residential, and development commercial within the redevelopment area of the city during the preceding three years.
+The verification would have to include a resolution of the governing body of the city establishing its status as a redevelopment project area; and an affidavit from the assessor, as certified by the city clerk, stating the total amount of investment in real and personal property within the redevelopment project area of the city during the preceding three years.
+Additionally, the verification would have to include an affidavit from the assessor, as certified by the city clerk, separately stating the amount of investment money spent for manufacturing, industrial, residential, and commercial development within the redevelopment area of the city during the preceding three years.

-In the case of an applicant seeking a license within the first license cycle after the bill's effective date, the time period covered by the assessor's affidavits could be up to five years.
+In the case of an applicant seeking a license within the first license cycle after the bill's effective date, the time period covered by the assessor's affidavits could be up to five years, or seven years for a city having a population between 80,000 and 85,000 according to the 2000 Federal decennial census if the application were submitted within six months after the bill's effective date.